Planning for Action

 When taking action students should be able to:

 Choose an issue to take action on and explain why they have chosen it.
-Don’t jump straight into the action part – explore the issue in depth first.Identify an appropriate way of taking action on the chosen issue, articulating reasons for this approach.Work collaboratively in groups to plan the action.
+Don’t jump straight into the action part – explore the issue in depth first.Identify actions on the chosen issue which will influence the most change for the better.Work collaboratively in groups to plan the action and work with organisations working on the same issue where possible.
 Consider what they have learned about the chosen theme in planning their action.

 Whatever action you choose, students should try to reach as many people as possible and to involve as much of the school community in order to have a greater impact.
 Along the way students should communicate their chosen actions in order to raise the profile and awareness of the issue.